-Citric acid/citrate is used to control the size and shape of silver nanoparticles.1 Although the petition does not mention nanotechnology, it appears that the petitioned material may be nanosilver.
-The NOSB, noting universal public opposition to the use of nanotechnology and engineered nanomaterials in organic production, voted to exclude engineered nanomaterials in 2010.2 NOP did not follow the recommendation, but said that petitions for nanomaterials would be treated as any other petitions.3
+Citric acid/citrate is used to control the size and shape of silver nanoparticles.
+Although the petition does not mention nanotechnology, the petitioned material appeared to be nanosilver.
+The NOSB, noting universal public opposition to the use of nanotechnology and engineered nanomaterials in organic production, voted to exclude engineered nanomaterials in